-This Knowledge Base article describes the steps to model a fan curve in SimScale.
+This Knowledge Base article describes the steps to implement a fan curve in SimScale.

-A fan is a mechanical machine that is used to generate fluid flow.
-As the amount of flow increases, so does the pressure drop across the system, which affects the performance of the fan.
-Fan manufacturers provide a fan curve, which describes the relation between static pressure, power requirement, rotational speed, and efficiency values per-flow rate conditions.
+A fan is a mechanical machine used to generate fluid flow.
+As the flow rate increases, the pressure drop in the system also increases, which affects the performance of the fan.
+Fan manufacturers provide a fan curve that describes the relationship between static pressure, power demand, speed, and efficiency values per-flow rate.
 This information is very important for cooling purposes, which is why we need to model the fan curve when possible.

 Approach